TheOptik/ModularShooter/README.md

 # ModularShooter

-If we can create a fun shoot em up, where the size and build of your ship is up to you, that would be fun.
+"If we can create a fun shoot em up, where the size and build of your ship is up to you, that would be fun."
+ - Simon 2015